jmathanim

 Geogebra import

 One of the advantages of Constructible objects is that they behave similarly to the objects of the Geogebra program.
-In the rare case you don’t know it, Geogebra is an excellent open source software that allows you to do geometrical constructions (and many other things).
-JMathAnim can import Geogebra files in a limited way (bear in mind that Geogebra has literally hundreds of commands).
-For now, the following elements can be successfully imported: points, midpoints, intersections (of lines, rays, segments, circles), lines, orthogonal, parallels, perpendicular bisector, polygons, regular polygons, vectors, mirrored, translated, and rotated points.
-JMathAnim will emit a warning when it finds an unknown command that cannot be imported.
+In the rare case you don’t know it, Geogebra is an excellent open source software that allows you to do geometric constructions (and many other things).
+JMathAnim can import Geogebra files in a limited way (keep in mind that Geogebra has literally hundreds of commands!).
+For now, the following elements can be successfully imported: points, midpoints, intersections (of lines, rays, segments, circles), lines, orthogonal, parallel, perpendicular bisectors, polygons, regular polygons, vectors, mirrored, translated, and rotated points.
+JMathAnim will log a warning when it finds an unknown command that cannot be imported.
 The process is quite simple.
 For example, suppose we have a document like this created in Geogebra, where we have calculated the circumcenter of a triangle, drawing the 3 perpendicular bisectors:

 03geogebraDoc